-Tehaleh’s Phase 2 carries the community’s high standards of planning forward to the next generation.
+Tehaleh’s Phase 2 carries the community’s high standards of planning forward for the next generation.
 Key factors considered in the plans for Tehaleh include its:

 Urban Growth Area Location.
 The community is located in the Pierce County Urban Growth Area, which requires a minimum density of 4.0 dwelling units per acre (DUA).
 Tehaleh’s proposed density will be approximately 4.8 DUA when the community is complete.

 Employment Opportunities.
-Tehaleh will be a place to work as well as live.
+Tehaleh is a place to work as well as live.
 Through the County’s Development Agreement, Tehaleh has 475 acres of land dedicated to commercial, light industrial and civic ventures.
-Today, Tehaleh generates around 250 to 300 construction jobs annually and currently supports more than 35 in-home and on-site businesses.
+Today Tehaleh generates around 250 to 300 construction jobs annually and currently supports more than 35 in-home and on-site businesses.

 Mixed Residential Offerings.
-It is anticipated that Tehaleh will continue to offer a mix of home types, from moderate to executive housing.
+Tehaleh will continue to offer a mix of home types, from entry level to luxury housing.
 It is expected that approximately 23 percent of residences will be in age qualified 55+ neighborhoods and 11 percent will be multifamily homes.

 Parks and Trails

-Recreational opportunities will continue to be added to Tehaleh’s current 12 parks and more than 10 miles of trails as new neighborhoods grow.
+Recreational opportunities will continue to be added to Tehaleh’s current 11 parks and more than 20 miles of trails as new neighborhoods grow.
 In addition, Tehaleh supports Pierce County Parks with an impact fee of $2,552 per home.
 This fee was increased significantly in 2017— an increase supported by Newland because good parks make good neighborhoods!

 Utilities at Tehaleh are provided through Pierce County and other utility companies.
-Newland Communities is constructing a state-of-the-art wastewater treatment plant that will be dedicated to Pierce County when complete.
+Tehaleh completed a $24 million state-of-the-art wastewater treatment plant that will be dedicated to Pierce County.